-Usource, our non-regulated energy brokering business, recorded revenues of \$1.1 million in the first quarter of 2010, unchanged when compared to the first quarter of 2009.
+Usource, our non-regulated energy brokering business, recorded revenues of \$1.1 million and \$2.2 million in the three and six month periods ended June 30, 2010, respectively, which were flat compared to the same periods of 2009.
 Usource's revenues are primarily derived from fees and charges billed to suppliers as customers take delivery of energy from these suppliers under term contracts brokered by Usource.